mopidy/mopidy/docs/api/frontends.rst

   <http://pykka.readthedocs.org/>`_ actor, called the "main actor" from here
   on.

+- The main actor MUST accept two constructor arguments:

+  - ``config``, which is a dict structure with the entire Mopidy configuration.

-- The main actor MUST accept a constructor argument ``core``, which will be an :class:`ActorProxy <pykka.proxy.ActorProxy>` for the core actor.
+  - ``core``, which will be an :class:`ActorProxy <pykka.proxy.ActorProxy>` for
+    the core actor.
 This object gives access to the full :ref:`core-api`.

 - It MAY use additional actors to implement whatever it does, and using actors in frontend implementations is encouraged.